Parul University Law Admissions 2025

 NLU Admissions 2025: The Consortium of National Law Universities (NLU) will conduct NLU 2025 admissions based on scores obtained in CLAT 2025.
 NLU admissions 2025 will be done for 5-year LLB and LLM programmes.
-CLAT 2025 is scheduled to be conducted on December 1, 2024 in offline mode.
+CLAT 2025 was conducted on December 1, 2024 in offline mode.
+The CLAT UG 2025 result was published on May 17, 2025 following the Supreme Court verdict.
 There are 24 NLUs and over 60+ affiliated colleges in the CLAT 2025 admissions process.
-In all there are 4044 5-year LLB seats and 1,591 LLM seats in NLU admission process.
+In all there are 4092 5-year LLB seats and 1,599 LLM seats in NLU admission process.
 Two new universities namely, RPNLU Prayagraj and IIULER Goa are now members of the Consortium and part of the NLU admissions 2025 process.
 NLU Delhi conducts its admissions through the All India Law Entrance Test.
+The NLU Meghalaya admissions are also done through separate entrance exams conducted by the university.
 Some NLUs such as NLSIU Bengaluru and NLUO Cuttack also offer a 3-year LLB programme for which the NLU admissions are done separately by each NLU.

-This year, candidates have to provide their NLU preferences after the CLAT 2025 results have been declared.
+This year, candidates have to provide their NLU preferences after the results have been declared.
 The Consortium will conduct a centralised CLAT 2025 counselling for NLU seat allotment.
-Candidates who have a valid score in the Common Law Admission Test must register online for the counselling process to obtain CLAT 2025 seat allotment.
+Candidates who have a valid score in the Common Law Admission Test and have received the counselling invites must register online for the counselling process to obtain CLAT 2025 seat allotment.
 However, for seats in a few categories such as Foreign Nationals (FN) the NLU admission without CLAT is conducted as candidates have to apply individually to the NLUs.
 The CLAT LLM 2025 admissions will be done based on scores in the Common Law Admission Test PG which will be conducted along with the UG exam.
 Read on to get all details about NLU admissions 2025 including the process, courses and seats matrix.

 Particulars | Details |